yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 Potentially, since it holds the STAR certificate's private key, it could request the revocation of a single STAR certificate.
 However, STAR explicitly disables the revokeCert interface.

+## Delegation of Non-STAR Certificates
+{: #non-star-delegation}

+The mechanism defined here can be used to delegate regular ACME certificates whose expiry is not "short term".

+To allow delegation of non-STAR certificates, this document allows use of "allow-certificate-get" directly in the Order object and independently of the "auto-renewal" object, so that the NDC can fetch the certificate without having to authenticate into the ACME server.

+The following differences exist between STAR and non-STAR certificate delegation:

+* With STAR certificates, the "star-certificate" field is copied by the IdO; with non-STAR certificates, the "certificate" field is copied.
+* The "auto-renewal" object is not used (either in the request or response) for non-STAR certificates.
+The field "allow-certificate-get" MUST be included in the order object, and its value MUST be "true".
+* The "notBefore" and "notAfter" order fields are omitted only in STAR certificates.

+When delegating a non-STAR certificate, standard certificate revocation still applies.
+The ACME certificate revocation endpoint is explicitly unavailable for STAR certificates but it is available for all other certificates.
+We note that according to Sec.
+7.6 of {{RFC8555}}, the revocation endpoint can be used with either the account keypair, or the certificate keypair.
+In other words, the NDC would be able to revoke the certificate.
+The authors believe that this is a very minor security risk.

 ## Proxy Behavior